Differential privacy with partial knowledge: Passive vs. active attackers

-This implication is strict: the privacy loss random variable can be arbitrarily higher for certain values $\hatB$ of the background knowledge.
-Thus, quantifying over all possible values $\hatB$ can lead to much larger values of $\eps$ and $\del$ than averaging over all possible values of the background knowledge.
-We illustrate this phenomenon in the following example.
+When $\del>0$, the implication is strict: the PLRV can be arbitrarily higher for certain values $\hatB$ of the background knowledge.
+Thus, quantifying over all possible values $\hatB$ can lead to much larger values of $\eps$ and $\del$ than averaging over all possible values of the background knowledge: Example~\ref{ex:thresholding} illustrates this phenomenon.
+When $\del=0$ however, $\eps$-APKDP and $\eps$-PPKDP are both \emph{worst-case} properties, like $\eps$-DP\@: an attacker's ability to choose the background knowledge does not matter, since even for the passive attacker, we need to consider the worst possible output $O$ and background knowledge $B$.

-\begin{example}[Thresholding] 1000 people take part in a Yes/No-referendum, independently from each other.
-Each person votes ``Yes'' with the same probability and this probability is very low, we set it to $10^{-6}$.
-The mechanism for this example counts the number of ``Yes''-votes but returns it only if it is above 100.
-Otherwise it returns 0.
-Furthermore, let $\zeta$ be the function that simply returns the votes of the first 100 participants ($\zeta(D)=\left(D_1,D_2,\ldots,D_{100}\right)$), and $Z=\{\zeta\}$.
-We assume that the attacker wants to know the vote of an unknown individual $D(i)$, for $i>100$.

-If the attacker is a passive one, this example is private.
-Indeed, almost certainly, the mechanism outputs 0 and therefore gives no information: the background knowledge is also going to consist mainly of ``No'' votes and even if there are ``Yes'' votes in the first 100 participants' votes, they are highly unlikely to be more than a few.
-An active attacker, on the other hand can simply add many fake ``Yes'' votes to the database, to reach the threshold.
-The mechanism then becomes a simple counting mechanism which does not provide privacy: with high probability, everybody voted ``No'', and the only uncertainty left is over the attacker's target. \end{example}

-Second, the only difference between APK-DP and PPK-DP is in the interpretation of the probability mass $\del$.
-Without the $\del$, $\eps$-APK-DP and $\eps$-PPK-DP are both \emph{worst-case} properties, like $\eps$-DP\@.
-The ability for an attacker to choose the background knowledge does not matter, since even for the passive attacker, we consider the worst possible output $O$ and background knowledge $B$.
-Thus, if $\del=0$, APK-DP and PPK-DP are equivalent.